Laura Caron

 • Working papers & works in progress

-The Impacts of Disability-Inclusive Public Education: Evidence from Triple Difference-in-Difference with Staggered Treatment (2023)
+The Impacts of Disability-Inclusive Public Education: Evidence from the Introduction of Learning Support Mandates in the US (2025)

 Laura Caron,